raelga/rael.io/content/talk/190609-k8s-study-jam-replicasets/index.md

 event: Cloud Native Barcelona
 event_url: https://www.meetup.com/Cloud-Native-Barcelona/events/260756033/
 location: CAPSiDE HQ, Barcelona
+summary: |
-summary: Study Jam about Kubernetes ReplicaSet objects, with slides and examples.
+  Study Jam about Kubernetes ReplicaSet objects, with slides and examples.
-abstract:
+abstract: |
+  Study Jam about Kubernetes ReplicaSet objects, with slides and examples.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.